 There are currently no upcoming dates available for this course.
 Be the first to know when new dates are announced by joining the mailing list.

-Discover how writing can be used as a tool for developing personal wellbeing strategies while exploring ideas about the therapeutic benefits of writing.
+Discover how writing can be used as a tool for developing personal wellbeing and self-awareness strategies while exploring ideas about the therapeutic benefits of writing.

 Taught by a qualified counsellor and creative writing practitioner, this online course will enable you to explore the relationship between writing and wellbeing through guided learning activities and practical writing tasks.